 However, the USPS occasionally borrows tax money to offset some of its losses, like when it borrowed $8.64 billion for COVID-19 assistance.
 Congress also provides the Postal Service $100 million a year to compensate for free mailing privileges of blind and overseas voters.

-Medicare and Medicaid are government-run socialist healthcare programs.
+Medicare and Medicaid may be considered government-run socialist healthcare programs.
 They help cover the medical costs for individuals with limited income.

 Individuals with an income of less than $13,000 and families with an income of less than $27,750 can qualify for Medicaid.